gsquared94/skaffold-remote-configs-demo/README.md

 **Bank of Anthos** is a sample HTTP-based web app that simulates a bank's payment processing network, allowing users to create artificial bank accounts and complete transactions.

-This fork modifies the original [Bank of Anthos](https://github.com/GoogleCloudPlatform/bank-of-anthos) into a multi-repository microservices design to demonstrate how to integrate with `skaffold`'s remote config feature.
+This fork modifies the original [Bank of Anthos](https://github.com/GoogleCloudPlatform/bank-of-anthos) into a multi-repository microservices design to demonstrate how to integrate with `skaffold`'s [remote config dependency](https://skaffold.dev/docs/design/config/#remote-config-dependency) feature.

 ## Service Architecture